 - Each CRP student is assigned a mentor

-- The mentor receives information from both CRP and credit course instructors about the student's progress throughout the term, and is responsible for reviewing the Mid-Term Grade Report with the mentee and providing feedback as part of the Final Grade Report
+- The mentor receives information from both CRP and credit course instructors about the student's progress throughout the term, and is responsible for reviewing the Mid-Term Progress Reports with the mentee

-- Mentors may make suggestions and recommendations about additional support services, such as those offered by the Academic Support Center, Counseling Center, Writing Commons, Bates and Sol Study Centers, tutoring, etc. that may be helpful during CRP and subsequent terms
+- Mentors may make suggestions and recommendations about additional support services, such as those offered by the Academic Success Center, Counseling and Psychological Services, The Writing Commons, Bates and Sol Study Centers for Math, etc., that may be helpful during CRP and subsequent terms